TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 7/Matthew 7.28.md

 ---

-And it came to pass, when Jesus had finished these words, the multitudes were astonished at his teaching:
+It happened, when Jesus had finished saying these things, that the multitudes were astonished at his teaching,